dsabarinathan/OpenDocument/README.md

 # OpenDoc
 Open Doc : Real time document processing libraries

-In this repository we will share the document related image processing modules
+In this repository we will share the scanned document related image processing modules